Pet fence

-A pet fence or fenceless boundary is an electronic system designed to keep a pet or other domestic animal within a set of predefined boundaries without the use of a physical barrier.
+A pet fence or radio fence, is an electronic system designed to keep a pet or other domestic animal within a set of predefined boundaries without the use of a physical barrier.
 A mild electric shock is delivered by an electronic collar if its warning sound is ignored.
 The system was first invented and patented by Richard Peck in 1973.

 History

 The pet fence was created in 1973 by Richard Peck.
 Peck was a traveling salesman and through his travels, he saw enough dogs hit by cars that it led to him creating the pet fence system.
 In 1976, salesman John Purtell bought the rights to the pet fence and rebranded it as "Invisible Fence" which offered a different option for pet owners in terms of pet containment.
 In 1990, Invisible Fence Co became Invisible Fence Inc.

 Technology

 A typical invisible fence transmits a radio signal that takes the geometric shape of the area that is enclosed by the system.
 The pet wears a lightweight collar that emits a sensory cue, such as a warning sound, when the pet nears the boundary.
 If the warning is ignored and the pet crosses beyond the boundary of the fence, the pet receives an additional signal, such as a mild electric shock, or a combination of signals that causes the animal to adapt its behavior and remain within the boundary.
 Only animals that wear equipment that captures the system's signals are affected by the defined boundaries of the system.

 Although called "fences", these fence less boundary systems are more accurately termed electronic pet containment systems.
-Similar containment systems may be to contain livestock in circumstances where ordinary agricultural fencing is not convenient or legal, such as on British common land.
+Similar containment systems may be used to contain livestock in circumstances where ordinary agricultural fencing is not convenient or legal, such as on British common land.